- A scalp electrode is applied to a fetus’ scalp which monitors the baby’s heart, similar to an ECG

-Monitoring of the fetal heart rate during labour has been available to mothers in labour since the 1960s.
-Physicians and nurses are trained to identify fetuses at risk for complications during labour and delivery and to take whatever steps are necessary to advise the mother of the reasonable treatment options and interventions available to protect her and her baby.
+Monitoring of the fetal heart rate during labor has been available to mothers in labor since the 1960s.
+Physicians and nurses are trained to identify fetuses at risk for complications during labor and delivery and to take whatever steps are necessary to advise the mother of the reasonable treatment options and interventions available to protect her and her baby.

 Scalp Electrode Alternative